DapperArgentina/GoodFirstTicket/server/README.md

   5. View the repos and issues tables and make sure you have data.

 ###Dev Environment
-After setting your database up, you're almost ready to start working, just run npm install to install dependencies. 'npm run start' will start the web server.
+After setting your database up, you're almost ready to start working, just run npm install to install dependencies. `npm run start` will start the web server.
 If you want to rerun the background data collection, you can either run the .js files manually as we did when setting up the database or run devops/data-processor.sh.